Grow Lights for Orchids: A Complete Guide to Artificial Light

 Grow lights for orchids should typically be switched on for 12-14 hours a day to mimic natural light conditions.
 This gives orchids the necessary amount of light for photosynthesis without overstressing them with too much artificial light.

 For orchids, LED grow lights are often the best choice as they can deliver a wide spectrum of light, which is essential for orchid growth and flowering.
-LED lights are energy efficient and produce minimal heat, helping to avoid harming sensitive orchid plants.
+LED lights are energy efficient and produce minimal heat, which helps to avoid harming sensitive orchid plants.

 To use grow lights effectively for orchids, place the lights about 30-40 cm above the plant and make sure they are switched on for 12-14 hours daily to mimic natural daylight.
 It's important to choose lights with the right spectrum and adjust the distance so that the orchids get enough light without getting burned.